manjumaney/Customer-Survival-Analysis/README.md

 ## Repository Structure

 - **Data:** Telco-Customer-Churn.csv is the dataset used for analysis and modeling.
-- **Notebooks:** AIDI_1002_Final_Project_Template.ipynb contain the EDA, model development, and evaluation.
+- **Notebook:** AIDI_1002_Final_Project_Template.ipynb contain the EDA, model development, and evaluation.
 Python scripts are used for data preprocessing, model training, and evaluation.
 Contains results, visualizations, and model performance metrics.
 Documentation and additional resources.

-## How to Run

-1. Clone the repository: `git clone https://github.com/manjumaney/Customer-Survival-Analysis.git`
-2. Navigate to the project directory: `cd Customer-Survival-Analysis`
-3. Install required dependencies: `pip install -r requirements.txt`
-4. Run the Jupyter notebooks in the `Notebooks` directory to explore the EDA and model development.

 ## Contributions